JCA Structure for National Teams Development Program

 1. At least 1 tour every 2 years for every team, preferably oversees.

-2. Challenge matches against visiting oversees teams at least once every 2nd year.
+2. Challenge matches against visiting oversees teams at least once

 3. Strengthen overall level of domestic competitions.